lkonsam/agri-pipeline/readme.md

 ## 🎉 Author

 - Created by Konsam Malemngalba Singh
-- Guided by Crio.Do capstone project specification
+- Guided by Crio.Do project specification

 ---